-Let us help.
-Access your Expatriate Employee and Family Assistance Program (EFAP) 24/7 by phone, web or mobile app.
-Visit workhealthlife.com for worldwide access numbers or call your local operator and request to place a collect call to Canada at 905.886.3605.
+Access your Expatriate program 24/7.
+Visit workhealthlife.com, call your worldwide access number or dial your local operator and request to place a collect call to Canada at 905.886.3605

-© 2017 Morneau Shepell Ltd. Material supplied by Morneau Shepell, the world's largest Employee and Family Assistance Program (EFAP) provider.
+© 2019 Morneau Shepell Ltd. Material supplied by Morneau Shepell, the world's largest Employee and Family Assistance Program (EFAP) provider.
 This content is meant for informational purposes and may not represent the views of individual organizations.
 Please call your EFAP or consult with a professional for further guidance.